delaanthonio/hackerrank/README.md

-# hacker-rank
+# HackerRank Solutions

-My solutions to HackerRank problems
+Welcome to my solutions to HackerRank problems.
+My goal with this project is to publish clean, readable solutions to HackerRank problems with an emphasis on data structures and algorithms.